 3.1 Terms

 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-Bitstream: A sequence of bits that forms the representation of any coded pictures and associated data.
-This sequence of bits is formed by one or more coded video sequences (CVSs) where the CVS share identical metadata.
+Access Unit: Smallest individually accessible portion of data within an Elementary Stream to which unique timing information can be attributed.

+Bitstream: One or more Elementary Streams formatted in the same sequence of bits.

 Coded Video Sequence: A sequence of bits that consists of a series of coded frames and any associated metadata (required for decoder and rendering initialization) and conforms to a specific video encoding format and aligns with a certain Operation Point, as defined in this document.
 Such coded video sequence (CVS) has no decoding dependency on any other prior CVS and consists, in decoding order, of information specifying the characteristics or format of the encoded video data, a single intra random access coded frame followed by zero or more dependent, on the intra random access coded frame, coded frames, and a series of associated coded metadata.